danpeirce/xpress-pic18f46k42/README.md

 ### Mount 1

 The first XPRESS board mount was forward on the 3Pi expansion board.
-This appeared to have a negative effect on the ballance and stability of the robot.
-For a scond mount possition was tested.
+This appeared to have a negative effect on the balance and stability of the robot.
+For a second mount position was tested.

 ![](images/xpress-mount1.jpg)